KhushPatibandha/Blueis/README.md

 - If used with `--replicaof` flag, sets the port for slave server.

 #### `--dir`
-- Path to the RDB file
+- Path to the RDB file.
 - Always use along with `--dbfilename`.
-- Usage: `./spawn_redis_server.sh --dir /tmp/redis-files --dbfilename dump.rdb'
+- Usage: `./spawn_redis_server.sh --dir /tmp/redis-files --dbfilename dump.rdb'.

 #### `--dbfilename`
-- Name of the RDB file
+- Name of the RDB file.
-- Always use along with `--dir`
+- Always use along with `--dir`.
-- Usage: `./spawn_redis_server.sh --dir /tmp/redis-files --dbfilename dump.rdb'
+- Usage: `./spawn_redis_server.sh --dir /tmp/redis-files --dbfilename dump.rdb'.

 ### Connect to the servers